Code-Institute-Submissions/MSP1/README.md

 I used GitHub Pages to deploy my webpage, and other pages that are linked on the website.

-To do this i went to each corresponding repository, went into settings, scrolled down to GitHub Pages, slected the master brach, and github provides a link to where the page is hosted.
+To do this i went to each corresponding repository, went into settings, scrolled down to GitHub Pages, selected the master brach, and github provides a link to where the page is hosted.

 ## Credits